Rohitbhil/organizational-workspace-Insights/README.md

 The **Organizational Workspace Analytics** project is a data visualization dashboard built using **Streamlit** and **PostgreSQL**, designed to provide insights into organizational data.
 The project focuses on handling a complex database schema and enabling interactive data exploration through dynamic dashboards.

-During this internship at XYZ.ai, we were provided a **PostgreSQL database schema containing 69 tables**.
+During this internship at StatStream.ai, we were provided a **PostgreSQL database schema containing 69 tables**.
 Our task was to populate the database with realistic dummy data and create an interactive Streamlit dashboard to answer predefined analytical questions.

+---
+## Project Insights

+This project provides an interactive Streamlit dashboard to explore and analyze complex organizational and workspace data.
+By connecting a PostgreSQL database with 69 tables, it enables dynamic filtering, interactive visualizations, and key metrics to gain actionable insights into organizational performance and workspace activity.

 ---
 ## Database Schema

 The PostgreSQL database consists of **69 tables** covering **organizations, workspaces, users**, and related entities.
 This schema provides a structured foundation for managing data and enables interactive analytics and visualization.